curiousinnovator/calculator-project/README.md

 # calculator-project
-I creating a calculator with html, css and javaScript.
+I am creating a calculator with html, css and javaScript.